tmikkonen/sailfish-arrowboard/README.md

 After copying, remember to restart the maliit server:
 "killall maliit-server"

+NOTE!
+Starting from SailfishOS 1.0.4.x the new keyboard must be manually enabled from settings if it has not been in use before 1.0.4.x.

-TODO: RPM package for easier install
+TODO: RPM package for easier installation.